Tools, Pass rate finder

 Where does the pass-rate data come from?

 DVSA publishes per-centre car practical-test pass rates in the DRT122A series, released annually.
 The current figures use the 2024-25 fiscal year (April 2024 to March 2025).
 Each rate is the percentage of practical tests passed at that centre during the period, with no demographic adjustment.
-We exclude centres with fewer than 500 lifetime tests because below that sample size the rate is statistically noisy.
+We exclude centres with fewer than 1,000 tests in the current statistical period because below that floor the 95% confidence interval on the rate exceeds ±3.1pp, wider than the gap between adjacent centres in the rankings.

 Why are rural centres easier than urban centres?